lanjingling0510/react-rainie-router/README.md

 ## Features

 - It is only 2k!, We only use our frequently used functions.
 Including Route Mathing, Nesting, default routing, Link, dynamic routing...
-- We can Asynchronously request some data from  `listenBefore` before routing jump to another.
+- We can delay or prevent routing navigate by `listenBefore` before routing jump to another.
 And `listenBefore` should return a promise object.
 - It's no limit to the number of  `Router` component nested other component.
 - Support coding Spliting by `getComponent` from  `Route` component.
+- It does not depend on `history`, but using html5 history API.

 ## Docs & Help